What is a Pacemaker or ICD Lead?

-Blood is taken for cross-matching before the procedure and a blood transfusion may be required during or after the procedure.
+Blood is taken for cross-matching before the procedure and, although unusual, a blood transfusion may be required during or after the procedure.

 Who performs lead removal?

 While many cardiologists in Australia implant pacemakers and defibrillators, there are only a few who remove them.
 That is because it is not required very often and only a few doctors have acquired the necessary experience.
-In Victoria, Dr Neil Strathmore at the Royal Melbourne Hospital has extensive experience in this procedure.
+In Victoria, Dr Gareth Wynn lead the team at the Royal Melbourne Hospital and has extensive experience in this procedure.
 Patients are referred to the Royal Melbourne Hospital from all over Victoria, South Australia and Tasmania.
-Dr Strathmore works with a team of cardiologists, cardiac surgeons, anaesthetists and nurses.
-The success and complication rates at the Royal Melbourne Hospital are similar to other Australian and overseas hospitals.
-Dr Strathmore performs most of these procedures at the Royal Melbourne Hospital because it is the only hospital in Victoria with the laser lead removal equipment.
+The team consists of a team of cardiologists, cardiac surgeons, anaesthetists and nurses.
+The success and complication rates at the Royal Melbourne Hospital are at least as good as other Australian and overseas hospitals.
+All lead extractions in victoria are performed in the Parkville precinct, either at Royal Melbourne or the co-located Melbourne Private Hospital.